IESD/MECS/readme.md

 ```

-To initialise a pi with a unique `HARDWARE_ID` and to set the `UNIT_ID` to a user-specified integer.
+To initialise the `UNIT_ID` to a user-specified integer.

 ```bash
 mecs-init